 Each segment's Operating Expenses include: a) employee compensation and benefits expenses that are incurred directly in support of the segment and b) non-compensation expenses, which include expenses for premises and occupancy, professional fees, travel and entertainment, communications and information services, equipment and indirect support costs (including compensation and other operating expenses related thereto) for administrative services.
 Such administrative services include, but are not limited to, accounting, tax, legal, facilities management and senior management activities.
-Other Expenses include a charge associated with deferred consideration pursuant to the Braveheart Sale and Purchase Agreement in 2008, amortization of intangibles as well as Special Charges and Acquisition and Transition Costs.
+Other Expenses include amortization costs associated with the modification of unvested LP Units and certain other awards, a charge associated with deferred consideration pursuant to the Braveheart Sale and Purchase Agreement in 2008, amortization of intangibles as well as Special Charges and Acquisition and Transition Costs.